Who Was Faber In Fahrenheit 451

 The Importance of Quality Information

 Faber emphasizes the importance of quality information.
 He argues that books are valuable not just for their content but also for the way they force us to think critically and engage with different perspectives.
 He believes that books provide a depth of understanding that cannot be found in other forms of media.
-He stresses that it's not just about reading books but about understanding them and applying their lessons to our lives.
+On top of that, he stresses that it's not just about reading books but about understanding them and applying their lessons to our lives.
 He tells Montag that there are three things missing from their society: quality information, the leisure to digest it, and the freedom to act on what they learn.

 A Symbol of Hope